 Before you start PrEP

-PrEP should not be used if you have HIV.
+Do not take PrEP if you have HIV.

-• only having sex with HIV-positive partners who are on treatment and have an undetectable load for at least 6 months
+• only have sex with HIV-positive partners who are on treatment and have an undetectable load for at least 6 months

-An undetectable viral load is when the virus exists in such small amounts that it can’t be detected by standard blood tests.
-It means the level of HIV in your body is so low, it can’t be passed on.
-This needs to be monitored regularly by a healthcare professional.
+An undetectable viral load is when the virus exists in such small amounts that it cannot be detected by standard blood tests.
+It means the level of HIV in your body is so low, it cannot be passed on.
+You need to have your viral load monitored regularly by a healthcare professional.

 Tests you need before you start PrEP

-If you decide to start taking PrEP, there are a few tests that you will need first.
+If you decide to start taking PrEP, there are tests that you will need first.

 HIV test

-You must have a 4th generation HIV test before or as you start PrEP.
-A blood sample will be taken, usually from your arm, and sent to a laboratory.
-This test has a window period of around 45 days.
+You must have a 4th generation (laboratory) HIV test before or as you start PrEP.
+A blood sample is usually taken from your arm, and sent to a laboratory.
+This test has a window period of around 45 days (around 6 weeks).

-If there is a chance that you have been exposed to HIV in the last 45 days, tell your healthcare provider.
-You may need more blood tests and a repeat HIV test 45 days (or around 6 weeks) after starting PrEP.
+You may need a repeat HIV test 45 days after starting PrEP.
 This is to make sure that an early infection is not missed.

-If you have had a recent HIV risk and have developed flu-like symptoms, this may be a sign of HIV seroconversion.
-This is when the immune system produces antibodies in response to a recent HIV infection.
+If you may have been exposed to HIV you may develop flu-like symptoms.
+These could be an early sign of HIV infection.
+This is sometimes called seroconversion.
+It is when the immune system produces antibodies in response to a recent HIV infection.
 In this situation, you should not start PrEP until HIV infection has been ruled out.
-Your healthcare provider will explain this to you.
+Your healthcare professional will explain this to you.

-If you are starting PrEP after PEP, it is best to start immediately after you finish the course of PEP.
-There is no need to delay starting PrEP after taking a course of PEP.
-You should have a 4th generation HIV blood test around the time you finish PEP/start PrEP.
+If you are starting PrEP after a course of post-exposure prophylaxis (PEP), start it straight after you finish the PEP.
+You should have a 4th generation HIV blood test around the time you finish PEP.
 You should have another HIV blood test 4 to 6 weeks after starting PrEP.

-Sometimes a rapid HIV test is done in addition to the laboratory HIV test.
+Sometimes you will do a rapid HIV test as well as the laboratory HIV test.
 It may be possible to start PrEP on the day of your first PrEP appointment.
-This will be discussed with you in greater detail by your healthcare provider.
+Your healthcare professional will talk to you about this.

-It is essential to have a test for hepatitis B because PrEP medicines are active against both HIV and hepatitis B. Taking PrEP if you have undiagnosed Hepatitis B could be harmful to you.
+You must have a test for hepatitis B. This is because PrEP medicines are active against both HIV and hepatitis B. If you take PrEP and you have undiagnosed hepatitis B, it can be harmful to you.

 You can still use PrEP if you have hepatitis B, but it needs to be used more carefully.

-If you have hepatitis B, you need to take daily PrEP with medical advice and monitoring, especially if you want to stop.
-Event based dosing (EBD) is not suitable if you have hepatitis B or if you don’t know your hepatitis B status.
+If you have hepatitis B, you need to take daily PrEP with medical advice and monitoring.
+This is especially the case if you want to stop PrEP.
+Event-based dosing (EBD) is not suitable if you have hepatitis B or if you do not know your hepatitis B status.
+EBD is when you take PrEP around the time of sex.

 Hepatitis A and B vaccination is recommended for gay, bisexual, and men who have sex with men and people who inject drugs.